 We typically value securities using information furnished by an independent pricing service or market quotations, where appropriate.
-However, we may use methods approved by the Board, such as a fair valuation model, which are intended to reflect fair value when pricing service information or market quotations are not readily available or when a security's value or a meaningful portion of the value of a portfolio is believed to have been materially affected by a significant event, such as a natural disaster, an economic event like a bankruptcy filing, or a substantial fluctuation in domestic or foreign markets, that has occurred between the close of the exchange or market on which the security is principally traded (for example, a foreign exchange or market) and the close of the New York Stock Exchange.
-In such a case, a portfolio's value for a security is likely to be different from the last quoted market price or pricing service information.
+However, we may use methods approved by the Board, such as a fair valuation model, which are intended to reflect fair value when pricing service information or market quotations are not readily available or when a security's value or a meaningful portion of the value of the fund's portfolio is believed to have been materially affected by a significant event, such as a natural disaster, an economic event like a bankruptcy filing, or a substantial fluctuation in domestic or foreign markets that has occurred between the close of the exchange or market on which the security is principally traded (for example, a foreign exchange or market) and the close of the New York Stock Exchange.
+In such a case. the fund's value for a security is likely to be different from the last quoted market price or pricing service information.
 In addition, due to the subjective and variable nature of fair value pricing, it is possible that the value determined for a particular asset may be materially different from the value realized upon such asset's sale.

-It is expected that the greater the percentage of portfolio assets that is invested in non-US securities, the more extensive will be a portfolio's use of fair value pricing.
-This is intended to reduce a portfolio's exposure to "time zone arbitrage" and other harmful trading practices.
-(See "Market Timing Policies and Procedures")
+It is expected that the greater the percentage of fund assets that is invested in non-US securities, the more extensive will be the fund's use of fair value pricing.
+This is intended to reduce the fund's exposure to "time zone arbitrage" and other harmful trading practices.
+(See "Market timing policies and procedures.")